High-revisit altimetry space infrastructure

 Up to 50.000 virtual stations will provide global daily water level measurement data with a constellation of 10 nanosatellites.

-Long term, BWI wants to reach the number of 80 nanosatellites in orbit to maximize global geographic coverage.
+In the long term, BWI wants to reach the number of 80 nanosatellites in orbit to maximize global geographic coverage

 BWI constellation economic advantage